- This event has passed.

 Wednesday, October 24, 2018 @ 4:00 pm - 5:00 pm EDT

-Peter Mabli, an expert in teaching U.S. history, will unpack ways to integrate gaming with document-based activities, writing prompts, and other resources in a range of learning environments.
-He’ll showcase ideas for independent, small group, whole class and flipped learning approaches, while meeting rigorous content and instructional standards.
+Peter Mabli, an expert in teaching U.S. history, unpacks ways to integrate gaming with document-based activities, writing prompts, and other resources in a range of learning environments.
+He showcases ideas for independent, small group, whole class and flipped learning approaches, while meeting rigorous content and instructional standards.
 Learn how technology-infused gaming can help students experience a more personal, memorable, and meaningful connection with complex historical content, as they learn to think like historians, develop historical empathy, and discover the role of ordinary men, women, and young people in U.S. history.

-When you participate in this edWebinar, you’ll come away with new ideas and rich resources to ignite excitement about history in your classroom.
+When you watch this recorded edWebinar, you’ll come away with new ideas and rich resources to ignite excitement about history in your classroom.
 This session will be of particular benefit to middle and high school teachers and librarians, as well as curriculum specialists and instructional technology specialists.
-There will be time to get your questions answered after Peter’s presentation.

 About the Presenter